-This is proven in the story of Judas betraying Christ (John 13:2).
+The story of Judas betraying Christ (John 13:2) proves this.
 Satan attacked Judas's mind and tempted him.
-He knew that he only had to mention money, and Judas would listen.
+He knew that he only had to mention money and Judas would listen.

 Satan knows our faults, but there is hope.
 After receiving the Holy Ghost, we have the power to defeat the devil.
 At baptism we take on the name of Jesus, and at the name of Jesus the devil must flee.
 Jesus' name is so powerful that Satan cannot withstand it.